How founder and CEO Ben Sherwood found his MOJO. And how you can, too

 By all accounts, it’s working.
 More than 90 percent of MOJO users say the MOJO app makes coaching fun, easy and stress-free.

 And for parents, we’ve created a suite of tools to make every season unforgettable.
 Player Cards make your kid the hero of every season.
 The FanZone is the ultimate sideline experience.
 Live streaming and instant highlights make sure no one ever misses a moment of action.
-And — coming soon — Player Profiles make it easy to share the season with family and friends anywhere.
+And Player Profiles that make it easy to share the season with family and friends anywhere, on any device.

 To be clear, MOJO is not in it for the Ws or the goal differentials or the Olympics in 2032.
 We are here to help remake youth sports into a place where everyone is welcome, where kids can learn and grow in a fun, positive way and where kids want to be — instead of dropping out by age 13.
 We want no less than to help kids become better athletes, parents become better coaches and families make memories to last a lifetime.